tytydraco/yessleep/out/I_Thought_My_Wife_Was_Suffering_From_Postpartum_Psychosis_I_Was_Wrong.md

 She took her eyes off him.
 It was a tiny, insignificant amount of time that turned out to be a travesty.
 She’d stepped away for maybe a minute to quickly grab something, and when she returned, he was gone.
 A frantic few minutes proceeded where she searched desperately, eventually finding him still in his pram not too far away.
 I soothed her as she cried, telling her that one mistake didn’t mean she had failed as a mother.
 But part of me thinks she never forgave herself for it.

 The story didn’t quiet sit right with me, with the pram rolling off all by itself.
 But I didn’t want to interrogate her too much.
 My son was fine.
 That was what mattered.
-I just assumed the wheels on the pram hadn’t locked or something.
+I just assumed the wheels on the pram hadn’t locked properly or something.
 Maybe the wind blew or something had bumped it.

 But now I know the truth, that that was when it happened.
 That was the moment my life began to fall apart.

 Sarah started watching Alfie much more closely after that.
 A mother’s guilt weighing heavy on her shoulders.
 She’d go running to him at any and every sound he made.
 I’d find her hovering above his crib, sometimes late into the night, watching him sleep.
 I noticed Alfie crying a lot more than he used to.
 He was never quiet by any means, but now it was almost constant.
-Sarah explained it to be hunger, but I swear some days she was feeding him every half hour.
+Sarah explained it to be hunger, that he was just growing, but I swear some days she was feeding him every half hour.

 One day when I’d managed to convince Sarah to get some rest.
 I sat with Alfie in my arms, rocking him slowly, listening to his breathing.
 It was much deeper than before, much more strained, like the air scratched the inside of his throat on each exhale.
 I watched his chest move up and down with each laboured breath, wondering just how a baby could eat so much yet still look so skinny.